-How to adjust notifications and status for your HomeKit accessories
+Keep track of your HomeKit accessories with notifications

 Questions?

-If you run into any trouble adjusting the status of your HomeKit Home or enabling notifications for supported accessories, gimme a shout on Twitter or in the comments below!
+If you run into any trouble adjusting the status of your HomeKit Home or enabling notifications for supported accessories, give us a shout in the comments below!
 We'll get you sorted.